protesilaos/my-website/_archive/2011/2011-08-09-full-analysis-of-the-g7-statement-on-financial-markets.md

   </table>

   <p>
     On August 7 the Finance Ministers and Central Bank Governors of the seven wealthiest industrialized nations, the so-called G7, issued a statement in which they say that they are ready to provide extra cash if markets seize up.
 I shall put down their final text, analyze it paragraph by paragraph, to see whether the statement is just promising political rhetoric, or whether it paves the road for real reforms.
-I found the <a href="http://www.creditwritedowns.com/2011/08/g7-statement-panic-of-2011.html">original text on Credit Writedowns</a>. <i>&nbsp;</i>
+I found the <a href="http://www.creditwritedowns.com/2011/08/g7-statement-panic-of-2011.html">original text on Credit Writedowns</a>. <i> </i>
   </p>

   <p>
-    <i>(Note: the text that appears in a blockquote, i.e. that has a light gray background color and a black border-line on its left, is from the G7, the rest is mine)&nbsp;</i>
+    <i>(Note: the text that appears in a blockquote, i.e. that has a light gray background color and a black border-line on its left, is from the G7, the rest is mine) </i>
   </p>

   <p>